SolaceProducts/pubsubplus-kubernetes-quickstart/docs/EventBrokerOperatorUserGuide.md

           claimName: helm-monitor-pvc-name
   # Add any other parameter from the original deployment as required
 ```
 5. Apply the broker spec.
-This will create a new deployment using the specified resources:
+This creates a new deployment using the specified resources:
 ```
 kubectl apply -f new-broker-spec.yaml
 ```
-No further steps are required for non-HA deployments, wait for the deployment to come up as ready.
+No further steps are required for non-HA deployments.
+Simply wait for the deployment to come up as ready.

-For HA deployments wait for the pods to come up running but they will never become ready.
-This is because the redundancy group addresses need to be updated as the pods have new names:
+For HA deployments, wait for the pods to come up as running.
+However, they will never become ready.
+This is because the redundancy group addresses must be updated because the pods have new names:
 | Old broker pod name | New broker pod name |
 | --- | --- |
 | `<deployment-name>-pubsubplus-0` | `<deployment-name>-pubsubplus-p-0` |